Self-Care at Home

 Bedwetting alarms have become the mainstay of treatment.

-- Up to 70% of children stop bedwetting after using these alarms for
+- A majority of children stop bedwetting after using these alarms for 12-16 weeks.

 - These alarms take time to work.
 The child should use the alarm for a few weeks or even months before considering it a failure.